rdignard08/RestGoatee-Core/README.md

 This library's aim is one of simplicity in the common case and extensibility in the general case:<br/>
 1) The act of translating a data source to a domain model is not the place for business logic or key translation.<br/>
 2) The API layer should be able to handle new objects and object properties seemlessly without requiring new deserialization logic.
-For example, this <a href="https://github.com/rdignard08/RestGoatee/commit/50b516c4e5377ef02a384b26ce94984655b424f0">commit</a> added an entirely new response object to the example project without fanfare.<br/>
+This <a href="https://github.com/rdignard08/RestGoatee/commit/50b516c4e5377ef02a384b26ce94984655b424f0">commit</a> in the example project added an entirely new response object without fanfare.<br/>
 3) Due to JSON and XML having limited types, the deserializer needs to be able to intelligently map to a larger standard family of types.<br/>
 4) CoreData support is usually not done at the outset of a project; this library makes it easier to turn it on with minimal refactoring.
 CoreData support is implicit, but inactive in projects without it.<br/>
 5) The default mapping behavior should be both generally intuitive (correct 99% of the time) and extensible.<br/>